-Data Norway Sweden Passive filters exist Yes No, only at converter stations with static converters, see 1.2.4 Type of filter Series capacitor and shunt capacitor N.A.
+Data Norway Sweden

+Passive filters exist Yes No, only at converter stations

+with static converters, see 1.1.4

+Type of filter Series capacitor and shunt N.A.

+capacitor

 Schematics etc. No information available.
 N.A.

-Resonance frequencies Series: No significant effects on resonance frequencies.
-N.A.
-Shunt: No information available.
-Where in service Series capacitor between converter stations on weak lines, shunt capacitor in heavy load area (Oslo S) N.A.
-Purpose Series capacitor for voltage increase and shunt capacitor for reactive power feeding N.A.
+Resonance frequencies Series: No significant effects on N.A.

+resonance frequencies.

+Shunt: No information

+available.

+Where in service Series capacitor between N.A.

+converter stations on weak

+lines, shunt capacitor in heavy

+load area (Oslo S)

+Purpose Series capacitor for voltage N.A.

+increase and shunt capacitor

+for reactive power feeding

 Rating Series cap -j7.35 [Ohm] N.A.

-Shunt cap 4 [MVAr] Modifications planned in future Series capacitors will probably be removed when line is reinforced/rebuilt with AT- system More filters built when new converters are built
+Shunt cap 4 [MVAr]

+Modifications planned in future Series capacitors will probably More filters built when new

+be removed when line is converters are built

+reinforced/rebuilt with AT-

+system